Can't Remember to Forget You: Music video

 The accompanying music video for "Can't Remember to Forget You" was filmed by American director Joseph Kahn.
 On 8 December 2013, Shakira tweeted that she had finished shooting the video with Kahn.
 The premiere of the video took place on 30 January 2014, and debuted during "Shakira: Off the Charts" a 30-min special 8:pm ET/PT on E!
 Online.
 The video was made available for streaming on Shakira's Vevo profile on YouTube where it received more than 17.1 million views during its first 24 hours of availability.
 On 9 February 2014, the video reached 100 million views, becoming Shakira's eighth Vevo Certified music video.
 As of November 2019, it has received over 1 billion views.

 Fedde Le Grand remix

 On 12 February 2014, Dutch DJ Fedde Le Grand an EDM remix to the song, the remix revived praise with critics saying "his electro-house makeover turns the song into perfect club fodder."

 Live performances

 On 25 March 2014, Shakira held an iHeartRadio album party which was presented by Target, live from the iHeartRadio Theater in Los Angeles.
 During the party Shakira performed "Can't Remember To Forget You," along with other songs from the album.
 On 28 March 2014 Shakira performed the song at the German award show Echo Music Prize.
 She also performed the song on Today in the US and on Le Grand Journal in France.
 Also, she performed the song on Wango Tango.
 Also, she performed the song for a mini-concert in a Brazilian TV show called Fantástico, which aired on 13 July 2014.

+The song was included in her 2018 El Dorado World Tour, her 2019 live album accompanying the tour, and during her Copacabana show, plus the World Cup leg of her 2025-2026 Las Mujeres Ya No Lloran World Tour.